The term smart-casual defines an informal Western dress code that is generally casual but with proper and smart attire components.

 Where to Wear Smart Casual Attire

 The truth is, you will encounter this look everywhere.
-On cruise ships, at vacation resorts, and in restaurants, especially where the goal is to avoid appearing over-stuffy and to look neat and presentable instead.
+On cruise ships, at vacation resorts, and in restaurants, the goal is to avoid appearing over-stuffy and look neat and presentable instead.

 What about interviews, offices, and other work events?

-A smart casual dress code is ideal for cocktail parties and other non-formal events.
-Especially if you’re going with colleagues from work.
+A smart casual dress code is great for cocktail parties and other non-formal events, especially if you’re going with colleagues from work.

 Let’s assume you work in a white-collar environment, and your boss invites you to a casual after-work event.
 He usually sees you in pinstripe suits, dress shirts, and ties.